zalando/postgres-operator/docs/user.md

 cluster managed by the operator.
 An example of such a role is a monitoring user.
 There are two ways to define them:

+* With the infrastructure roles secret only
+* With both the the secret and the infrastructure role ConfigMap.

+### Infrastructure roles secret

-* Exclusively via the infrastructure roles secret (specified by the `infrastructure_roles_secret_name` parameter).
+The infrastructure roles secret is specified by the `infrastructure_roles_secret_name` parameter.
 The role definition looks like this (values are base64 encoded):

 ```yaml
     user1: ZGJ1c2Vy